 “It would be the backstop,” he said.
 “The House is the way we save the commonwealth right now — by bottling all this bad legislation up.”

-Virginia Democrats’ redistricting plan is a response to President Trump’s push to keep Republicans’ majority in the U.S. House in next year’s midterm elections by redrawing congressional district maps in GOP strongholds.
+Virginia Democrats’ redistricting plan is a response to Mr. Trump’s push to keep the Republican majority in the U.S. House after next year’s midterm elections by redrawing congressional district maps in Republican strongholds.
 Legal questions abound.

 Democrats in the Virginia General Assembly are using the same strategy to protect abortion rights.
 This year, both chambers approved similar proposals for a constitutional amendment that would enshrine abortion protections into the state constitution.